United States Submarine Veterans, Inc.: District Commanders

 District Commanders serve as non-voting members of the board of directors.
 They assist the Base Commanders within their respective districts in the performance of their duties, to include providing assistance as required to ensure the proper operation of base meetings and events, recruiting and retention.
 They appoint all district committees, committee chairmen and appointed officers as required to conduct district business.
 They also approve the base constitution and bylaws, ensuring compliance with national and state laws regulating the operation of the organization within his district (i.e. chartering, maintaining non-profit status).

 Base Commanders

 Base Commanders are responsible for the day-to-day operation of their specific base in accordance with their base bylaws.

 Structure

 USSVI is organized by regions, districts, and bases throughout the United States.

 National Office

-The National Office is located in Silverdale, Washington and manages membership and administrative services.
+The National Office is located in Groton, Connecticut and manages membership and administrative services.

 National Library

 The National Library is located in North Little Rock, Arkansas at the Arkansas Inland Maritime Museum.
 The library has a complete set of the following magazines: